 All students (domestic and international) paying Osgoode tuition, with the exception of National Committee on Accreditation students, may apply for a bursary.
 To be eligible, you must:

 - Apply for student government funding.
-If you’re denied funding you’re still eligible for an Osgoode bursary, provided you submit and explain documentation relating to the denial.
+If you are denied funding, you are still eligible for an Osgoode bursary, provided you submit and explain documentation relating to the denial.

 - Provide complete documentation to support the information in the online application.